How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 • Low battery levels can cause audio dropouts and quality issues.

-• Some earbuds disable stereo functionality when battery is critically low.
+• Some earbuds disable stereo when battery is critically low.

 Regular Maintenance: